Skip to main content

 export type ComponentSize = 'sm' | 'md' | 'lg';

-Exported from the library's public API.
-Every component that accepts a size prop now imports this type instead of defining its own:
+It's exported from the library's public API, and every component that takes a size prop now imports this type instead of rolling its own:

 import type { ComponentSize } from './types';